 Drees only reached the majors briefly, in 1991, pitching 7 1⁄3 innings for the White Sox to a 12.27 ERA and -0.3 WAR.

 In an 8-7, 14-inning win over Cleveland at U.S. Cellular Field, the White Sox hit five triples.
 That was their most in a single game since Sept.
 17, 1920, when they got six against the Yankees.
 Alejandro De Aza had two and Alexei Ramírez, Tyler Flowers and Alex Ríos got the other three.

 The Sox won the game on a Juan Pierre single in the 14th inning.

 White Sox outfielder Leury García homered on the first pitch of the game at Dodger Stadium, off of Yu Darvish.
 It marked the second straight game the Sox leadoff man homered on the game’s first delivery.
 The night before, shortstop Tim Anderson did it off of Alex Wood.
 It was the first time this ever happened in franchise history.

-On this day, the White Sox tied the major league record by hitting four consecutive home runs.
-It happened in the fifth inning at home, against the Cardinals and pitcher Roel Ramirez.
+The White Sox tied the major league record by hitting four consecutive home runs.
+It happened in the fifth inning at home, in a 7-2 win over the Cardinals and pitcher Roel Ramirez.
 The four home runs were hit by Yoán Moncada, Yasmani Grandal, José Abreu and Eloy Jiménez.
-It was the second time in franchise history the White Sox have hit four straight homers.
-This feat had last taken place on Aug.
+It was the second time in franchise history the White Sox hit four straight homers.
+This feat had last taken place 12 years earlier (nearly to the day), on Aug.
 14, 2008, against the Royals, when Jim Thome, Paul Konerko, Alexei Ramírez and Juan Uribe did the honors.